marius-m/mmblog-content/md/5Tinkering/Merge-bg-grid-adapter.md

 ## Moving to the 1st item

 It&rsquo;s important to know <span class="underline">where is the first row</span> and <span class="underline">where is the first item in the column</span>.
-For the first item, we provide a background, that has all the corners drawn.
+For the first item, we provide a background that has all the corners drawn.
 Like so.

 ![img](imgs/0_0.png)